 OCR is a key component of invoice capture in AP processes and helps companies automatically extract invoice data.
 Whenever the AP department receives an invoice, the OCR feature recognizes digital characters and forwards the information its algorithm has detected, eliminating the need for manual entry.

 Although OCR features are necessary, invoice detection alone cannot transform your accounts payable system into a dynamic invoice workflow.
 You need other features to scale your AP solution along with your growing business needs.

-While extracting data from an invoice is essential, we also need to categorize extracted data and transfer the data into correct fields in the accounts payable system.
-For instance, if you add invoices to your accounting system, you must state the due amount, date of invoice, payment due date, as well as description of the product or service purchased.
+While extracting data from an invoice is essential, we also need to categorize extracted data and transfer the data into the correct fields in the accounts payable system.
+For instance, if you add invoices to your accounting system, you must state the due amount, date of invoice, payment due date, as well a description of the product or service purchased.

 At the same time, the system must extract information related to payee identification, such as tax identification, phone number, or address.
 To further complicate things, the format of each invoice is different among vendors.
-For accurate bookkeeping, it’s essential to precisely determine the type of the document.
+For accurate bookkeeping, it’s essential to precisely determine the type of document.

 Some vendors might utilize invoice software to generate invoices for their orders, whereas others would transfer word processing programs or PDFs to convey the bill.
 The various types of file formats in invoices are highly complex, and OCR alone is not advanced enough to classify each document and its given data accurately.

 This is why merely extracting data is not enough to truly automate data capture from digital invoices.
 Businesses need a system that can reliably transfer data from invoices to their AP software system without needing any oversight or manual intervention.
 If you only use OCR in your digital processes, your accounts payable process will remain static.

 OCR and Machine Learning: The Foundations of a Dynamic Workflow